 The role of AI in the current scenario is unavoidable.
 The call center has not remained untouched by the intelligent bots, and these bots have made the human absence completely trivial.
 In other words, a well-programmed chatbot can communicate with customers as good as humans.
 However, they have their limitations too.

 According to the CGS study, in its annual Global Consumer Customer Service Report, customers are showing interest in chatbot usage.
 However, some people still prefer human agents as they think a programmed machine can never replace human intelligence.

-But a higher number of companies are thinking in the direction of artificial intelligence and chatbots because the processors being used in them are fast and they take a fraction of second to retrieve a response out of the repository of saved answers to put it across.
+But a higher number of companies are thinking in the direction of artificial intelligence and chatbots because the processors being used in them are fast and they take a fraction of a second to retrieve a response out of the repository of saved answers to put it across.

 5. Digital Channels

-In the year 2019, the digital channels will drive the customer satisfaction in a more promising way.
+In the year 2019, the digital channels will drive customer satisfaction in a more promising way.
 According to a study done by Mckinsey, Higher satisfaction at lower cost: Digitizing customer care, the customer issue resolution can change dramatically by using the digital channels and gives a noticeable boost to the customer satisfaction level.